| BWCA

 some kind of structural problem causing leakage.
 I decide that when

 I leave this campsite I'll launch it dry and then see if it stays dry.
+Now that I have a plan for how to approach the leak,

 I go to bed with the comfort of having solved one of the biggest problems